RISK MANAGEMENT TOPICS – October 1, 2024

 This rule provides RDFIs with an additional exemption from the funds availability requirements to include credit entries that the RDFI suspects are originated under false pretenses.

-Currently, the Nacha Rules provide RDFIs with an exemption from funds availability requirements if the RDFI reasonably suspects the credit entry was unauthorized.
+The Nacha Rules already provide RDFIs with an exemption from funds availability requirements if the RDFI reasonably suspects the credit entry was unauthorized.

 This new Rule also includes references to a newly defined term, False Pretenses: